flyitalyadsb/new_receivers_notifier/README.md

     pip install pytz
     ```

-## Environment Variables
+## Command-Line Flags Configuration

-To configure the tool, the following environment variables need to be set:
+To configure the tool, use the following command-line flags:

-- `FROM`: Email address from which notifications will be sent.
+- `--from_email`: Email address from which notifications will be sent.
-- `TO`: Email address to which notifications will be sent.
+- `--to`: Email address to which notifications will be sent.
-- `SERVER`: SMTP server to be used to send the email.
+- `--server`: SMTP server for sending the email.
-- `USER`: User for the SMTP server.
-Defaults to the value of `FROM` if not specified.
+- `--user`: User for the SMTP server.
+If not specified, it defaults to the value provided in `--from_email`.
-- `EMAIL_PASSWORD`: Password for the SMTP server.
+- `--password`: Password for the SMTP server.
-- `TIMEZONE`: The timezone you're operating in, defaults to `Europe/Rome`.
+- `--timezone`: The timezone you're operating in.
+Defaults to `Europe/Rome` if not specified.

 You have also to create a symylink to `/data/client.json` or create a docker-volume.
 ## Usage